YanhaoMo/MyWiki/reprepro.md

 sudo apt install gunpg
 ```

-then, execute `gpg --gen-key` command and follow the instruction to generate a key.
+Then, execute `gpg --gen-key` command and follow the instruction to generate a key.
 You can refer to here[^2] for more information about openGPG.

 # Configure reprepro
 Once you have your OpenPGP key ready.
 You can start configuring reprepro.